Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 • A person whose total turnover or gross receipts for the year exceed Rs.
 2,00,00,000.

-Apart from above discussed businesses, a person carrying on profession as referred to in section 44AA(1) is not eligible for presumptive taxation scheme.
+Apart from above discussed businesses, a person carrying on profession as referred to in section 62(1) of IT Act 2025 (section 44AA(1) of IT Act 1961) is not eligible for presumptive taxation scheme.

 IMPORTANT NOTE